Ancient-Wisdom.Co.Uk

 The 'Enuma Elish' epic of creation, describes the 'Half fish God' Eanna coming from the water following the 'great deluge' to bring knowledge to the Sumerians.

-This Sumerian image of the 'tree of life/knowledge' is reminiscent of the later images of Greek 'Omphalos' or 'Navel Stones' - which in turn originated From Thebes in Egypt).
+The Sumerian image of the 'tree of life/knowledge' is reminiscent of the later images of Greek 'Omphalos' or woven 'Navel Stones' - which in turn originated From Thebes in Egypt).

 Although it is commonly suggested that these figures are 'watering' the 'tree of life' , the following images suggest otherwise.

-In these images the 'cob' is not 'watering' the 'tree of life'.. suggesting 'harvesting' instead.
+In these images the 'cob' is not 'watering' the 'tree of life'.. suggesting it is being 'harvested' instead.

-Although the central character in the image changes from one image to another, an artistic significance is maintained over certain specific features such as the bucket, the wristband and the 'cob'.
-The 'Cob' in itself is a mystery, as both the 'tree' and the 'cob' appear similar to corn, which was endemic to the America's.
+Although the character in the image changes from one image to another, an artistic significance is maintained over certain specific features such as the bucket, the wristband and the 'cob'.

 The following image is from La Venta, Mexico, in which we see a person carrying a similar bucket.

-It is strongly suspected by Van Sertima amongst others, that the 'Olmec' culture at La Venta was an 'Old-World' colony from around 1,200 BC onwards.
-Several large Negroid heads were carved there between 700 and 800 BC, suggesting an African presence there at this time.
+While this may well be a coincidence, it is strongly suspected that the 'Olmec' culture at La Venta was a multicultural colony from around 1,200 BC onwards.
+Several large Negroid heads were carved there between 700 and 800 BC, suggesting an African presence there at this time and there are several real-life depictions of people with oriental features.

 These images are from India.
-They also appear to show images of 'Maize' or 'Corn'.
+They also appear to show images of 'Maize' or 'Corn', as the pattern does not twist around the object in the way Pine cones do.

 References: